 Food has a magical way of transporting us

 That’s the beauty of food and one of the reasons why I enjoy cooking and baking so much.
 It’s also one of the things that I truly hope to bring to life for my own child and eventually hopefully, grandchildren.

-NOTHING compares to a homemade sausage roll and I have been making them consistently throughout the years since I was all of 10 or so years old.
-The problem came when I was diagnosed as Gluten Intolerant, at first I just presumed I’d be able to make my nanna’s glorious sausage rolls just with different pastry and being careful with the ingredients.
+And I’ve been making them consistently throughout the years since I was all of 10 or so years old.
+The problem came of course when I was diagnosed as Gluten Intolerant, at first I just presumed I’d be able to make my nanna’s glorious sausage rolls just with different pastry and being careful with the ingredients.
 But alas, my first and pretty much every attempt since then has been a failure.
 And that sadly comes down to one factor.
 The Pastry.

 Gluten free pastry just cannot replicate a good, honest puff pastry (even a frozen one!).
 Or so I thought.
 As I became more knowledgeable with gluten free flours and began experimenting with gluten free baking I realized it might not be lost to me completely.
 If you have a quick google there are very few people, food bloggers or chef’s that can make a decent gluten free puff pastry and that sadly is because it just doesn’t seem to work a lot of the time.

 I have tried dozens of recipes with some of the oddest ingredients and yet have failed every time.
 It was then that I truly thought my homemade sausage rolls would be lost to me forever…. well unless I wanted to make them with gluten pastry and totally poison myself.
 But the point was I would never again eat these delectable things.